Steering > Track rod end change on Austin Mini

 Remove the plastic cover from the track rod end.
 Pull by hand.

-Remove track rod end nut
+Remove the nut from the new Austin Mini track rod end

 Op 08